-We seek to create a natural and cultural sanctuary in the Gran Chaco Ecoregion where the knowledge and cultural traditions of indigenous peoples can thrive in a protected and sustainably managed territory.
-We want the young generations of indigenous families to be proud of their cultural heritage and to be included in the global society.
+We work to create a network of sanctuaries in the Gran Chaco Ecoregion where the knowledge and cultural traditions of indigenous peoples can thrive in a protected and sustainably managed territory.
+In this way cultures and biodiversity can once again thrive together.

-We aim to create a sanctuary in the Gran Chaco because we see the emergency to protect biodiversity and cultural diversity in this strategic ecoregion.
+We support the creation of an interconnected network of indigenous communities in the Gran Chaco because we recognise the urgency of protecting biodiversity and cultural diversity in this strategic ecological region.

-Indigenous people are chased from their native lands.
-Without the Forest, they are condemned to live in extreme poverty in city suburbs.
+Indigenous communities are expelled from their traditional territories.
+Without the forest, they are condemned to live in extreme poverty in the suburbs of the cities.

-Cultural diversity is key for humanity and for enhancing and protecting ecosystems and its biodiversity.
-The cultural inheritances of these indigenous groups have been seriously altered and their knowledge is not being transmitted to the new generations.
+Cultural diversity is key to humanity and to improving and protecting ecosystems and their biodiversity.
+The rich cultural heritages of these cultural groups have been severely affected and their knowledge and wisdom is being lost to new generations.

-We intend to start to protect these territories, empower communities to regain their relationship with the natural world and their territories by securing it and collaborating with them to develop reforestation and biodiversity.
-This is why we intended to promote and create spaces of their traditional knowledge preservation and wisdom.
-As an elderly man told us some time ago: “Any culture, as any star, no matter how small this is, becomes essential to the universe”.
+We aim to protect these territories, empowering communities to recover their relationship with the natural world and their territories, securing and collaborating with them in the restoration of native forests and their biodiversity.
+That is why we set out to promote and create spaces for the preservation of their traditional knowledge and wisdom.
+As an elder told us some time ago: “Any culture, like any star, no matter how small, is essential to the universe”.

 Logging within the Gran Chaco, driven by the industries that, just like in the Amazon, seek to acquire land for agricultural and livestock activities has decreased somewhat in recent years, but is far from stopping.